JCSDA/jedi-docs/docs/learning/tutorials/level2/hofx-mpas.rst

 :math:`H`, static lookup tables
 """""""""""""""""""""""""""""""

-The mpas-jedi interface code benefits from re-using model state initialization subroutines contained in the MPAS-Model code.
-As such, mpas-jedi also re-uses the MPAS-Model static lookup tables to populate namelist-dependent constants.
+The MPAS-JEDI interface code benefits from re-using model state initialization subroutines contained in the MPAS-Model code.
+As such, MPAS-JEDI also re-uses the MPAS-Model static lookup tables to populate namelist-dependent constants.
 Although not all of the static lookup tables are needed for each application, we link all of them to be sure:

 .. code-block:: bash